verrazzano/docs/content/en/docs/quickstart/_index.md

        --timeout=300s
    pod/hello-helidon-deployment-78468f5f9c-czmp4 condition met
    ```
-   This creates the Verrazzano OAM component application resources for the example, waits for the pods in the `hello-helidon`
+   This creates the Verrazzano OAM Component application resources for the example, waits for the pods in the `hello-helidon`
    namespace to be ready.

 1. Save the host name of the load balancer exposing the application's REST service endpoints.